The Physics of crypto-nonlocality: Abstract

 \section{Abstract}

 In 2003, Leggett introduced his model of crypto-nonlocality based on considerations on the reality of the photon polarization.
 In this note, we prove that, contrary to hints in subsequent literature, crypto-nonlocality does not follow naturally from the postulate that polarization is a realistic variable.
-More explicitly, consider physical theories where: a) faster-than-light communication is impossible; b) all physical photon states have a definite polarization; and c) given two separate photons, if we measure one of them and post-select on the result, the other system is still a photon.
+More explicitly, consider physical theories where: a) faster-than-light communication is impossible; b) all physical photon states have a definite polarization; and c) given two separate photons, if we measure one of them and post-select on the result, the measurement statistics of the remaining system correspond to a photon state.
 We show that the outcomes of any two-photon polarization experiment in these theories must follow the statistics generated by measuring a separable two-qubit quantum state.
 Consequently, in such experiments any instance of entanglement detection -and not necessarily a Leggett inequality violation- can be regarded as a refutation of this class of theories.

 In 1935, Einstein, Podolski and Rosen (EPR) argued that quantum mechanics could not be considered a complete theory, as it did not assign definite values to the different observable quantities \cite{EPR}.
 This property was called \emph{realism}, and EPR believed that some future physical theory would combine this feature with the astounding predictive powers of quantum mechanics.
-Bell later reformulated the EPR argument in a device-independent way \cite{bell}: by considering experiments conducted by two separate parties, he showed that the predictions of quantum mechanics were incompatible with any realistic theory where distant observables could not influence each other at superluminal speeds.
+Bell later reformulated the EPR argument \cite{bell}: by considering experiments conducted by two separate parties, he showed that the predictions of quantum mechanics were incompatible with any realistic theory where distant observables could not influence each other at superluminal speeds.
 Very recently, Bell's argument has been extended to show that realistic theories with arbitrarily high (but finite) influence propagation speed can neither reproduce the predictions of quantum mechanics \cite{hidden}.

 Inspired by Bell's work, Leggett proposed in 2003 a family of theories where the correlations generated in two-photon polarization measurements admit a very particular decomposition, that he termed \emph{crypto-nonlocal model} \cite{leggett}.
 As it turns out, certain correlations admitting a crypto-nonlocal model allow violations of local realism \cite{cyril}, and thus they were not ruled out by previous experiments of non-locality.
 Such experiments were conducted in \cite{nature,scarani, exp_it}.